isabella232/click2kube-docs/README.md

 ### Installing Prometheus

 Prometheus is a popular monitoring tool that can be used to keep an eye on your cluster and the services that run on it.
 CoreOS recently released [Operators](https://coreos.com/blog/introducing-operators.html), including a Prometheus Operator that allows you to install Prometheus in a few steps.
 [Follow their tutorial here to install Prometheus](https://coreos.com/blog/the-prometheus-operator.html) on to your Click2Kube cluster.

+## Support

+If you have any questions that aren't covered in this document or are running in to issues that require assistance, please [open a support ticket](http://bit.ly/2oSljpf) or tweet [@wercker](https://twitter.com/wercker).
+One of our Solutions Architects or Engineers will be in touch as soon as possible!